 Actual Operating Expenses Sample Clauses

 Actual Operating Expenses.
-Within one hundred twenty (120) days after the end of each calendar year, Landlord shall submit a reasonably detailed statement to Tenant showing the actual Operating Expenses for such calendar year and Tenant's Proportionate Share of the amount by which such Operating Expenses exceed the Operating Expenses during the Base Year; provided that failure by Landlord to deliver such statement within the time specified above shall not relieve Tenant of any of its obligations hereunder.
-If for any calendar year, Tenant's estimated monthly payments exceed Tenant's Proportionate Share of the amount by which the actual Operating Expenses for such calendar year exceed the Operating Expenses during the Base Year, then Landlord shall give Tenant a credit in the amount of the overpayment toward Tenant's next monthly payments of estimated Operating Expenses.
-If for any calendar year Tenant's estimated monthly payments are less than Tenant's Proportionate Share of the amount by which the actual Operating Expenses for such calendar year exceed the Operating Expenses during the Base Year, then Tenant shall pay the total amount of such deficiency to Landlord within thirty (30) days after receipt of the statement from Landlord.
-Landlord's and Tenant's obligations with respect to any overpayment or underpayment of Operating Expenses shall survive the expiration or earlier termination of this Lease.
+Within one hundred twenty (120) days after the end of each Calendar Year or as soon as possible thereafter, Landlord shall submit a statement to Tenant showing the actual Operating Expenses for such Calendar Year and Tenant's Proportionate Share of the amount by which such Operating Expenses exceed the Expense Stop.
+If for any Calendar Year, Tenant's estimated monthly payments exceed Tenant's Proportionate Share of the amount by which the actual Operating Expenses for such Calendar Year exceed the Expense Stop, then Landlord shall give Tenant a credit in the amount of the overpayment toward Tenant's next monthly payments of estimated Operating Expenses.
+In the event that the credit exceeds Tenant's future monthly statements, the Landlord shall immediately reimburse such excess to Tenant in cash.
+If for any Calendar Year Tenant's estimated monthly payments are less than Tenant's Proportionate Share of the amount by which the actual Operating Expenses for such Calendar Year exceed the Expense Stop, than Tenant shall pay the total amount of such deficiency to Landlord within forty-five (45) days after receipt of the statement from Landlord.
+Landlord's and Tenant's obligations with respect to any overpayment or underpayment of Operating Expenses shall survive the expiration or termination of this Lease.

 AutoNDA by SimpleDocs